 Have had any recent changes in your health, such as an infection or fever

 Are sensitive or allergic to any medicines, latex, tape, or anesthesia (local and general)

 Are pregnant or think you may be pregnant

 Tests before your surgery

 Before your surgery, you may need imaging tests.
-These may include ultrasound, X-rays, or MRI.
+These may include CT scan, ultrasound, X-rays, or MRI.
 Your healthcare provider will tell you more about these tests.

 Getting ready for your surgery

 Talk with your healthcare provider how to get ready for your surgery.
 You may need to stop taking some medicines before the procedure, such as blood thinners and aspirin.
 If you smoke, you may need to stop before your surgery.
 Smoking can delay healing.
 Talk with your healthcare provider if you need help to stop smoking.